 False Imprisonment: The act of depriving another person of personal liberty or freedom of movement for any length of time.

 Human Trafficking: committed when a person knowingly, or in reckless disregard of the facts, transports, recruits or obtains another person for the purpose of exploiting him or her for labor services or commercial sexual activity.

 Kidnapping: Committed when a person forcibly, secretly, or by threat confines, abducts, or imprisons another person against their will to hold as ransom or a hostage for money, to inflict harm, or to require them to commit to a felony crime.

 Written Threats to Kill or Injure Someone: Committed when a person sends any written or electronic communication that contains a threat to kill or to commit bodily injury to another person, or contains a threat to conduct a mass shooting or an act of terrorism.

 As personal liberty crimes vary in Florida, so do the consequences.
 For first-degree misdemeanor stalking, for example, the penalties if convicted are up to one year in jail, one year on probation and up to $1,000 in fines.

-On the other hand, Kidnapping can result in up to life in prison, life on probation and $10,000 in fines if convicted in Florida.
+On the other hand, Kidnapping in Florida can result in up to life in prison, life on probation and $10,000 in fines if convicted in Florida.
 Written threats to kill also can result in $10,000 worth of fines for a conviction, and up to 15 years in prison or on probation.